Ognev's mole: Description

-The first scientific description of Ognev's mole was made in 1944 by Sergei Uljanowitsch Stroganow under the name Talpa romana ognevi and thus as a subspecies of the Roman mole (T. romana).
+The first scientific description of Ognev's mole was made in 1944 by Sergei Uljanovich Stroganov under the name Talpa romana ognevi and thus as a subspecies of the Roman mole (T. romana).
 The comparatively larger size of the animals and their robust tooth structure compared to the Caucasian mole, which occurs further north, was primarily what motivated Stroganov to incorporate the new species into the Roman mole.
 As a type locality, he gave Bakuriani in the region around Borjomi in southern Georgia.
 The holotype is formed by an adult male animal originating from there.
 In addition, Stroganov examined seven other individuals, some of which had been found in the vicinity of Kutaisi.
 With the specific epithet, Stroganow honored the Soviet zoologist Sergey Ivanovich Ognev.

 In 1989, Ognev's mole was designated as one of three subspecies of the Caucasian mole by Vladimir Sokolov.
 The distinction was based on size, as the body shape of Ognev's mole stood out as extremely distinctive from the other Caucasian moles.
 In line with the moles of the Caucasus region and southern Europe, Ognev's mole also has a caecoidal structure of the sacrum (the opening of the foramen on the fourth sacral vertebra is directed backwards).
 This is a striking difference from the europaeoidal structure (the opening of the foramen on the fourth sacral vertebra is covered by a bone bridge) of the pelvic area in numerous Central and Western European moles.

 Molecular genetic studies since the 2010s have shown a relatively basal position of the Caucasian moles together with the Altai mole (T. altaica) within the Eurasian moles.
 The separation of this group dates back to the transition from the Miocene to the Pliocene more than 5 million years ago.
 In 2015, genetic analyses showed a clear separation between the moles of the northern and southern Caucasus region.
 This was supported by the deep divergence between the two lines, which, according to the results, had been distinct since the end of the Pliocene around 3 to 2.5 million years ago.
 The authors of the study therefore suspected an independent position of Ognev's mole, but omitted a species position, as no genetic material from individuals from the type locality was available to them.
 Three years later, in the eighth volume of the standard work Handbook of the Mammals of the World, Ognev's mole was granted species status.
 This separation from the Caucasian mole is also supported by individual cytogenetic data, since the largest chromosome in Ognev's mole has two arms, whereas the Caucasian mole has an acrocentric structure.